 - Consular Report of Birth Abroad

-Consular Report of Birth Abroad (CRBA)
+U.S. Consular Report of Birth Abroad

-As a CRBA is not a travel document, it is strongly recommended that you submit an application for the child’s U.S. passport and social security number at the same time.
+A CRBA, like a U.S. Birth Certificate cannot be used to travel.
+Thus, we recommended that you apply for your child’s U.S. passport and social security number at the same time.
 All three applications may be submitted together at your scheduled appointment.

 Even if your child holds another nationality, he or she must enter and exit the United States on a U.S. passport.

 |Report of Birth Abroad Application||U.S. Passport Application and Appointment||U.S. Social Security Card Application|